vijay114/image-gallery-app/README.md

 # OJ Gallery

-This app allows user to create an accound and manage images App front end is built using React and backend is build using nodeJS
+This application allows user to create an account and manage images Application front end is built using React and backend is build using nodeJS Database Used is MongoDB
+Application is integrated with Swagger

 ### Contents